-The Alberta government has indicated that it will increase the rate of its TIER levy from \$30 per tonne of CO2e in 2020 to \$40 per tonne of CO2e in 2021 to stay within the requirements under the Federal Backstop.
+The Alberta government has raised the price of TIER fund credits for 2022 to \$50 per tonne of CO2e in an effort to satisfy the stringent requirements of the Federal Backstop.
 However, Alberta's repeal of the provincial carbon tax has resulted in the province's overall carbon pricing regime not meeting the stringency requirements of the Federal Backstop.
 This resulted in Alberta being added as a "listed province" under the GGPPA such that the federal carbon tax contemplated by the Federal Backstop will be levied on fossil fuels imported into or otherwise consumed within Alberta, other than in respect of TIER-regulated facilities.